Kenneth McClintock: Work as President of the Senate

-On May 26, McClintock presided over the yearly Memorial Day ceremony and concert, including a keynote address by then-Sen. Clinton in the presence of her husband and daughter.
-At the end of the ceremony, the names of several men and women were unveiled on Puerto Rico's Memorial Wall, which honors Puerto Ricans who lost their life in military service.
+On May 26, McClintock presided over the yearly Memorial Day ceremony and concert that has become one of the trademarks of his presidency.
+A special recognition by McClintock and Resident Commissioner Fortuño of Antonio Santiago (Tony (The Marine) Santiago) was followed by a keynote address by then-Sen. Clinton in the presence of her husband and daughter.
+At the end of the ceremony, the names of several men and women were unveiled on Puerto Rico's Memorial Wall, which honors Puerto Ricans who gave their life in military service.
+Several of the names on the wall have been placed as a result of Santiago's military history research.

 McClintock's presidency began to draw to a close when on June 30, 2008, he gaveled the Senate out of the seventh and last regular session of the term.
-He remained as president until December 31, 2008, a day after he called the Senate into a final special session, when he turned over the gavel to Senate Secretary Manuel A. Torrres, who served as Acting President until the fourteenth Senate President, Thomas Rivera Schatz was officially elected on January 12, 2009.
+He remained as president until December 31, 2008, a day after he called the Senate into a final special session, when he turned over the gavel to Senate Secretary Manuel A. Torres, who served as Acting President until the fourteenth Senate President, Thomas Rivera Schatz was officially elected on January 12, 2009.

 On September 11, 2008, McClintock presided over the first joint meeting of the Puerto Rico Legislative Assembly outside the Capitol ever, held at the Roberto Clemente Coliseum in San Juan, Puerto Rico, to commemorate the 7th anniversary of the terrorist attacks against the United States and present the Military Medal of the Puerto Rico Legislative Assembly to those residents of Puerto Rico who had served in Iraq and Afghanistan.
 Over 1,000 of the 9,000 eligible were present for the ceremony, accompanied by over 1,500 family members.
 Puerto Rico Independence Party legislators boycotted the event.